A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 This film has to be first on the list.
 Not only is it my favorite film of all time, it was a film I never thought would get a home video release.
 While not obscure, it didn't seem popular enough or trumpeted by enough critics.
 It seemed fated to languish unseen by the larger public in revival houses and late night television.

 Then Criterion excavated this largely uknown gem and made me a happy film fan!
-This film is an endless skillful seduction always witty and beautifully poised, it is endlessly entertaining and is the most fully realized execution of the Lubitsch touch.
+This film is a skillful seduction, always witty and beautifully poised.
+It is ceaselessly entertaining and is the most fully realized execution of the Lubitsch touch.
 It never fails to delight and transport me.
-Whenever I watch this film from its incredibly skillful, sexy funny beginning, I keep wiating for its tone to falter, for it to hit a false note but it keeps the balance perfect and never falters as it goes through its twists and reveals all delivered in surprising ways.
+Whenever I watch this film from its incredibly skillful, sexy funny beginning, I keep waiting for its tone to falter, for it to hit a false note, make a wrong step but it keeps its balance perfectly and never misses that step as it goes through its twists and reveals which are all delivered in surprising ways.
 It is note perfect from beginning to end and manages to make this impossible feat look easy.